sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 *Notes: -*
-- *This HLD is subject to a 2-stage development and Gerrit review process*
+- *This HLD is subject to a 2-stage development and review process*
 - *The first stage only includes section 1.
 It should appear for review within 1 to 2 weeks of feature start, as part of the "Define" process stage.
 The purpose is to get the functional overview and detailed requirements quickly in place and agreed.
 This is to ensure that the feature target content is consistent with the product or customer need, and is then used as the basis for the sizing that goes into the committed schedule.*
 - *The second-stage completes the rest of the document.
 It is done as part of the "Implementation" process stage, and can take several weeks to appear.
 If requirements change (or add/del) relative to the first stage review then they should be discussed as part of the second stage review.*
 - *Note that, for a small feature, where the second stage is completed within 1 to 2 weeks, then it is OK to go straight to the second-stage review.*